ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The device identifier may be part of the Target Environment's `environment-map` or may be part of some other device identity credential, such as a certificate.
 The cryptographic keys are expected to be used to authenticate the device.

-Device Identity triples instruct a Verifier to perform key validation checks, such as revocation, certificate path construction and verification, and proof of possession.
+Device Identity triples instruct a Verifier to perform key validation checks, such as revocation, certificate path construction & verification, or proof of possession.
 The Verifier SHOULD perform offline verification of keys contained in Device Identity triples.

 When Device Identity triples are contained in a CoRIM, it endorses that the keys were securely provisioned to the named Target Environment.